bsassoli/irs25-26/data/text working.md

 Tractability is the degree of ease in developing or using a model.
 More tractable models are easier to construct, manipulate, or analyze.
 This may involve different considerations, like the time it takes to run a model on a computer, whether the equations of a mathematical model have exact solutions, or even whether a modeler happens to be already familiar with one approach but not another.
 For example, because the iterated prisoner’s dilemma involves agents having repeated encounters, this model is less tractable than the original prisoner’s dilemma.
 One consequence of this decreased tractability is that scientists know exactly what the possible outcomes are for the original prisoner’s dilemma, but they cannot easily predict the outcomes for the iterated version.
 This is why Axelrod ran a computer tournament to explore some of the possible outcomes.
 Tractability is never maximized, though: the easiest thing to accomplish is nothing at all, and more complicated models regularly result in more accurate, precise, and useful findings.
 For instance, the iterated prisoner’s dilemma reveals how repeat encounters can overcome the dilemma, making cooperation directly beneficial.

 Robustness is a measure of insensitivity to features that differ between a model and the target system, including abstractions and idealizations.
-Normally, scientists don’t want their model’s predictions to be influenced by those features, since they
+Normally, scientists don’t want their model’s predictions to be influenced by those features, since they aren’t shared by the target.
----
-# Scientific modeling

-# Differentiating between accuracy and precision

-aren’t shared by the target.
 So, a more robust model is one that changes less despite variation in its assumptions.
 But limited robustness is inevitable.
 Models incorporate assumptions, including idealizations, that are needed for them to do the tasks they are designed for.
 If they didn’t matter, they wouldn’t be needed.
 What scientists aim to avoid is overreliance on specific assumptions that are unlikely to be true or even known to be false.
 Multiple models are sometimes used to determine how robust a model’s predictions are.
 If different models, with different assumptions, predict roughly the same result, that prediction seems more trustworthy than if it had been generated by just one model with uncertain assumptions and parameters.
 This is robustness analysis, introduced in section 5.2.
----
-# 132 Scientific modeling

 There is no single answer to how a model should best incorporate these desirable features, nor is there a perfect tradeoff among the features.
 Instead, scientists strategically develop their models to be tractable enough for their current circumstances; robust enough to be certain to some reasonable degree; accurate and precise enough to make interesting, trustworthy predictions; and general enough to be enlightening across the range of phenomena they are interested in.
 The balance struck thus depends in subtle ways on the phenomena under investigation, the scientists’ circumstances, and the purposes to which the models are put.

-# EXERCISES
+##### EXERCISES

-1. Recall: Describe how models can play an experimental role and how they can play a theoretical role, giving an example of each.
+5.16 Recall: Describe how models can play an experimental role and how they can play a theoretical role, giving an example of each.

-2. Recall: List the three main features that scientific models share, and articulate how these three features relate to one another.
+5.17 Recall: List the three main features that scientific models share, and articulate how these three features relate to one another.
 Use one example model to illustrate all three features.

-3. Apply: Locate and investigate a scientific model not already discussed in this chapter.
+5.18 Apply: Locate and investigate a scientific model not already discussed in this chapter.
 Classify its type of model, and describe what target system(s) it’s used to represent.
 Describe how the elements of the model represent features of the target system(s) and what scientists have learned about the target system(s) from the model.
 With reference to ideas from this chapter, discuss why this model is a helpful way for scientists to investigate this phenomenon.

-4. Recall: Define abstraction and idealization.
+5.19 Recall: Define abstraction and idealization.
 What is the difference between them?

-5. Think: Choose one of the models discussed in this chapter.
+5.20 Think: Choose one of the models discussed in this chapter.
 Formulate a list of the abstractions involved in using the model to represent its target system and a separate list of the idealizations involved in using the model to represent its target.

-6. Apply: In your own words, describe the five desirable features of models characterized at the end of this section.
+5.21 Apply: In your own words, describe the five desirable features of models characterized at the end of this section.
 Then, for each feature, compare two models: the classic mathematical model of the prisoner’s dilemma and the computer model of the iterated prisoner’s dilemma.
 For each feature, write down whether you think one model is better and which one.
 Explain your answer.

-# FURTHER READING
+##### FURTHER READING

 For more on the use of models in science, see Weisberg, M. (2013). *Simulation and similarity: Using models to understand the world*.
 Oxford University Press.

 For more on idealization, abstraction, and tradeoffs, see Potochnik, A. (2017). *Idealization and the aims of science*.
 University of Chicago Press.

 For a discussion of computer simulation, see Frigg, R., & Reiss, J. (2009).
-The philosophy
----
-# Scientific modeling

-of simulation: Hot new issues or same old stew?
+The philosophy of simulation: Hot new issues or same old stew?
 Synthese, 169, 593–613.

 For discussion of computer modeling and attention to climate change models, see Winsberg, E. (2010).
 Science in the age of computer simulation.
 University of Chicago Press.

 For discussion of computational methods in science, see Humphreys, P. (2004).
 Extending ourselves: Computational science, empiricism, and scientific method.
 Oxford University Press.

----
 # CHAPTER 6

 # Deductive reasoning